sionpixley/PolyNode/README.md

 ### Linux support

 PolyNode only supports Bash or Zsh by default.
-During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js and related commands `~/.PolyNode/nodejs`.
+During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js `~/.PolyNode/nodejs`.
 This will probably change later to have support for more shells.

+### Windows support

+The uninstall executable isn't completely finished yet.

-## How to install
+## How to install PolyNode

 Please uninstall all installed versions of Node.js before installing PolyNode.